learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

-# Performing Principle Component Analysis (PCA)
+# Performing Principal Component Analysis (PCA)

 ## Introduction

 In this lesson we shall look at the steps we needed to perform a Principal Components Analysis on a set of data.
-We shall look at an explanation of what is happening at each point so that we can make informed decisions about when to use this technique.
+We will look at an explanation of what is happening at each point so that we can make informed decisions about when to use this technique.

 ## Objectives.
 - Understand the steps required to perform PCA on a given dataset